mattroberts297/mattroberts.eu/_posts/2017-04-16-automatic-type-class-derivation-with-shapeless-part-one.md

 - shapeless
 ---

+This post is part of a series.
+You might want to read [Part Two](/posts/2017/04/18/automatic-type-class-derivation-with-shapeless-part-two/) and Part Three when you're done here.

 I recently found myself needing to parse command line arguments in Scala.
 I discovered [scopt](https://github.com/scopt/scopt) and [scallop](https://github.com/scallop/scallop), but felt they required quite a lot of boiler plate.
 What I wanted was a library that would take a case class and automatically derive a parser for me at compile time.
 Ideally that library would parse \*nix style options e.g. `my-app --foo bar`, fall-back to defaults defined by the case class for missing options and return (not throw) an error when that failed.
 I made [claper](https://github.com/mattroberts297/claper) to do just this and decided to write about how I did it here.

 I started by trying to solve for a simpler problem because I thought solving all of the above with my first try was a little ambitious to start out with.
 So Instead I tried to convert this: